khanhdat111/Classroom_Object_Localization-Classification-with-Inceptionv3/README.md

 - Use of TensorFlow for model training and inference.
 - Image processing and manipulation with OpenCV.
 - Evaluation of model accuracy and performance metrics.
-- Visualization of detection results.
+- Visualization of localization results.

 ## Model
 ![Model](Images/Architecture-of-Inception-v3.png)